Learn PHP: a PHP tutorial

 ?>

-The result of the script execution is a string that produces the value of the variable $number at the completion of every loop before it’s incremented.
-Because of our condition, the script counts from 1 to 10 and then ends the coding sequence because the while expression is no longer fulfilled.
+The result of the script execution is a string that prints the value of the variable $number for each loop pass before it is incremented.
+As a result, the script counts from 1 to 10 and stops executing the code as soon as the while condition is no longer met.

 do-while loops

-The structure of the do-while loops is very similar to that of the while loop.
-The only difference is that the condition isn’t checked at the beginning of each loop cycle; it’s simply checked at the end.
-The basic syntax for a do-while loop is as follows:
+The structure of the do-while loop is similar to that of the while loop.
+The only difference is that the condition is not checked at the beginning of each loop pass, but only at the end.
+The basic scheme of a do-while loop is as follows:

 do {